Julie-Montague/Financial_Health_Prediction_Challenge/README.md

 To generate the final predictions, the pipeline moves away from relying on a single algorithm and instead utilizes a highly optimized **Weighted Soft Voting Ensemble**.

 #### 4.1.
 Top-K Filtering (Preventing Ensemble Dilution)
-A common pitfall in machine learning is averaging *all* trained models together, which allows weaker algorithms to drag down the accuracy of the best ones.
+A common pitfall in machine learning is averaging *all* trained models together, which allows weaker algorithms to lower the accuracy of the best ones.
 To prevent this, the pipeline strictly enforces a **Top-K cutoff**.
-Only the elite, top-performing models (based strictly on Out-Of-Fold weighted F1 validation scores) are granted voting rights in the final ensemble.
+Only the top-performing models (based strictly on Out-Of-Fold weighted F1 validation scores) are used in the final ensemble.

 #### 4.2.
 Optuna Weight Optimization
 Instead of using a naive simple average (e.g., giving LightGBM, XGBoost, and CatBoost an equal 33% say), the engine leverages **Optuna (Tree-structured Parzen Estimator)**.
 Optuna runs hundreds of trials on the validation probabilities to discover the mathematically perfect fractional weights.
 For example, if LightGBM captured a vital macroeconomic trend, Optuna might dynamically assign it 55% voting power, while relegating CatBoost to 15%.

+> **⚠️ The Optuna Caveat (Handling Non-Determinism):** > It is important to note that Optuna’s Tree-structured Parzen Estimator (TPE) is inherently stochastic.
+Because it explores the hyperparameter space randomly, it can arrive at slightly different final weights on every run - even if the underlying models and their validation scores do not change.
+Furthermore, in an ensemble, multiple distinct weight combinations can frequently yield the exact same optimal F1-score.

+> **The Solution:** To prevent this non-determinism from altering our final submission, we treated Optuna purely as an exploratory tool.
+Once the absolute highest cross-validation score was achieved, the resulting optimal weights were frozen, exported to a `.json` file, and hardcoded into the final submission notebook to guarantee 100% reproducibility.

 #### 4.3.
 Probability Fusion & Final Argmax
 Once the "Golden Weights" are discovered, the pipeline extracts the raw continuous probabilities (confidence levels) from the Top K models on the unseen Test Set.
 These probabilities are multiplied by their respective Optuna weights and stacked together.
 Finally, the default `Argmax` function collapses this fused probability matrix into the final discrete predictions (`Low`, `Medium`, `High`), yielding a submission that is significantly more robust than any individual model could achieve alone.